Trust API

 4.3 Registering your TrustTag

-You can register your trust tag by calling HuskClaimsAPI#registerTrustTag(TrustTag)
+You can register your trust tag by calling HuskClaimsAPI#registerTrustTag(TrustTag) with your created trust tag instance.

 void onEnable() {